 The advent of a ‘new normal’ means that a lot of us would be just a little more cautious about stepping too far away from home to do things.
 This means that it is even more important than home, or at the very least the neighbourhood you live in should provide you with the opportunities and amenities to do whatever you need to live a balanced and healthy life with positive environmental impact.

-Many of us go a lot more acquainted with just how important it is to construct a nice, functional, environmentally responsible and green home recently when we had to spend extended periods in it.
-Naturally, the concept of eco-friendly homes has come up a lot more because people are starting to realise that it’s hard to separate the place you live in with the healthy living opportunities it provides you.
+Many of us got a lot more acquainted with just how important it is to construct a nice, functional, environmentally responsible and green home recently when we had to spend extended periods in it.
+Naturally, the green building concept has come up a lot more as people are starting to realise the importance of creating sustainability in Malaysia via addressing environmental issues such as creating green buildings.

 1. Eco Ardence, Setia Alam